headshot2017/wifikb/README.md

 WiFi keyboard library for the Nintendo DS.

-This library allows you to use your PC's keyboard to type text on your DS homebrew.
+This library allows you to use your PC or phone's keyboard to type text on your DS homebrew.